Course: MSc Politics Research

 The MSc in Politics Research provides advanced training in the techniques and methodologies required to undertake research for a thesis in Politics at Oxford.
 Upon successful completion of your MSc, you will be expected to continue your studies in pursuit of a DPhil in a relevant area of political science.
 You may apply to undertake doctoral research in the Department for a further three to four years.

-- A core seminar in EITHER Comparative Government OR European Governance.
+- Complete core classes in either Comparative Government or European Governance

 For information on how the course is assessed, please visit the University’s MSc in Politics Research course listing.